garethltm/obsibrain/sc900/Microsoft Entra Internet Access.md

 ## Key features
 1. Protection against user identity or token theft by using [[Conditional Access]] policies to perform a compliant network check for access to resources
 	- Compliant network enforcement happens at authentication plane & at the data plane.
 Authentication plan enforcement is performed by Microsoft Entra ID at the time of user authentication.
 Data plane enforcement works with services that support [[Continuous Access Evaluation (CAE)]]
+2. Tenant restrictions to prevent data exfiltration to other tenants or personal accounts including anonymous access
+3. Internet Access traf